radius-project/docs/docs/content/getting-started/quickstarts/dapr-quickstart/dapr-microservices-overview/index.md

 weight: 1000
 ---

+UTM-TODO - add note about trying this quickstart with codespaces

+UTM-TODO - find a way to talk about the before state

 In this tutorial you will be deploying an online store where you can order items:

 <img src="./overview.png" alt="A diagram of the Dapr application" width=1000px />